tallaanusri/FPGA_FABRIC_DESIGN_ARCITECTURE_WORKSHOP-byVSD/README.md

 # FPGA_FABRIC_DESIGN_And_ARCITECTURE_WORKSHOP-byVSD
 ---

   Its a Documentation of 10-Day's FPGA Fabric Design & Architecture Online Workshop conduted by VSD.This is the documentation of complete contents that i learned in this workshop like: implementation flow, analysis reports, simulations and FPGA architecture exploration performed during the FPGA Fabric Design and Architecture Workshop.

   This documented work focuses on understanding the complete FPGA implementation flow starting from RTL design to FPGA architecture generation,placement, routing, timing analysis, utilization analysis, power analysis, and post-implementation verification using open-source FPGA CAD tools.

 The hands on flow of this document is:

--VTR (Verilog-to-Routing)
+- VTR (Verilog-to-Routing)
--VPR (Versatile Place and Route)
+- VPR (Versatile Place and Route)
--OpenFPGA
+- OpenFPGA
--Vivado
+- Vivado
--SOFA FPGA Fabric
+- SOFA FPGA Fabric
--RISC-V Processor Core (RVMYTH)
+- RISC-V Processor Core (RVMYTH)

 ---

 ## Workshop Overview

 This workshop provided a comprehensive understanding of the complete FPGA design flow on demonstrating how a digital RTL design is transformed into a hardware implementation on an FPGA using open-source FPGA CAD tools.
-This documententation is my learning and hands-on work completed during the **10-Day FPGA Fabric Design & Architecture Workshop**.Throughout this workshop, I explored the complete FPGA implementation process,That includes:
+This documententation is my learning and hands-on work completed during the **10-Day FPGA Fabric Design & Architecture Workshop**.Throughout this workshop, I explored the complete FPGA implementation process, That includes:

 * RTL Design
 * Functional Simulation